vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/list-documents.md

 ## List Documents Request and Response

 The request to list documents provides detailed information about documents uploaded to the corpus.
-You specify the `numResults`, `pageKey`, and `metadataFilter`.
+You can also specify the `numResults`, `pageKey`, and `metadataFilter`.
 This list documents request also requires the following
 parameters: